 - the tenant appears to have abandoned the rental unit; or

-- there’s an emergency and it’s necessary for the landlord to enter to protect life or property.
+- there's an emergency and it's necessary for the landlord to enter the rental unit to protect life or property.

-- If 1 party has the email address for another, they may serve documents by sending them to that email.
+If 1 party has the email address for another, they may serve documents by sending them to that email.

-- the date that the party confirmed receipt by email; or
+- either the earliest date that the party confirms receipt by email; or

 For questions about the Residential Landlord and Tenant (COVID-19) Regulation email email@example.com or phone 867-667-5944, toll free 1-800-661-0408, extension 5944.